Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

 He received total healing from leprosy!

-Naaman turned from the spiritual darkness of Pride, to the brilliant Light of Humility, obedience, and gratitude!
-And, it is very probable that he began to fear and tremble at God’s Word, as he became more and more obedient!
+Naaman turned from the spiritual Darkness of Pride, and to the brilliant Light of humility, obedience, and gratitude!

-Naaman is a most excellent example of one who truly decided “not to think more highly of yourself than you ought to think!”
+Naaman is a most excellent example of one who truly decided — “do not think more highly of yourself than you ought to think!”

 The ‘High Place’ of Our Own Opinions